AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-publish.md

 ---
 # Publish segments to Experience Cloud

-Publishing an Adobe Analytics segment to Experience Cloud lets you use the segment for marketing activity in [!DNL Audience Manager] and in other activation channels, including Adobe's [!DNL Advertising Cloud], [!DNL Target] and [!DNL Campaign].
-Recent updates have significantly optimized the publishing workflow.
-You can now publish Analytics segments to Experience Cloud in under 8 hours.
+Publishing an Adobe Analytics segment to Experience Cloud lets you use the segment for marketing activity in [!DNL Audience Manager] and in other activation channels, including Adobe's [!DNL Advertising Cloud], [!DNL Target], and [!DNL Campaign].

+You can publish Analytics segments to Experience Cloud in under 8 hours.
 Use these segments to activate audiences in Audience Manager to all downstream destinations.

-We have also increased the maximum number of publishable Adobe Analytics segments to 75 (from 20).
-You can view published segments in [!UICONTROL Analytics > Components > Segments].

 See this video for more details: